Kamp Theorem for Pomset Languages of Higher Dimensional Automata: Omitted proofs

 \subsection{First Order logics for pomsets}

-Recall that First Order (FO) logic is obtained by removing the second-order quantification from the MSO logic described in \Cref{sec:MSO-pomsets}.
+First Order (FO) logic is obtained by removing the second-order quantification from the MSO logic described in \Cref{sec:MSO-pomsets}.
 Given a finite alphabet $\alphabet$, the syntax of \defs{\fo formulas over pomsets} is generated by the following grammar:

 where $ x $ is a first order variable and $a \in \alphabet$.
 The semantics is the same as the one of \Cref{def:MSO-semantics}, ignoring the two cases related to second-order variables.
 When dealing with pomsets of dimension $\leq k$, we also consider \defs{\fo formulas over ST-sequences}.
-Recall that an ST-sequence is simply a word over the finite alphabet $\stset{k}$.
+Recall that an ST-sequence is simply a word over the finite alphabet $\stset{k}$, whose elements are starters/terminators.
 So this is the usual \fo logic over words, whose syntax is generated by:

 where $ x $ is a first order variable and $P \in \stset{k}$.
 It is interpreted over words $w \in \stset{k}^\ast$, with the usual semantics.
 We write $\fok{k}$ for the set of \fo formulas over $\stset{k}$.